shachijun/N-Gram-Google-Auto-Completion/README.md

 15, cd N-Gram-Google-Auto-Completion
 set input file
 16, hdfs dfs -mkdir -p input
-17, hdfs dfs -put bookList/*  input/
+17, hdfs dfs -put bookList/*  input/  //There are another booklist1 have about 4500 files, if you have time, feel free to use booklist1 instead of bookList, but they are doing the same job basically
 18, cd src/main/java

 Before Run and compile: